International Tower Hill Mines (NYSEAMERICAN:THM) Now Covered by Analysts at StockNews.com

 Institutional Trading of International Tower Hill Mines

-An institutional investor recently raised its position in International Tower Hill Mines stock.
-Renaissance Technologies LLC increased its stake in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 187.3% in the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 215,462 shares of the mining company’s stock after purchasing an additional 140,462 shares during the period.
-Renaissance Technologies LLC owned 0.11% of International Tower Hill Mines worth $211,000 as of its most recent filing with the Securities & Exchange Commission.
-55.34% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in International Tower Hill Mines stock.
+Virtu Financial LLC grew its stake in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 314.9% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 61,808 shares of the mining company’s stock after acquiring an additional 46,910 shares during the period.
+Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 at the end of the most recent quarter.
+55.34% of the stock is owned by institutional investors.

 International Tower Hill Mines Company Profile